 The UK Pension Scheme is committed to leading the way in delivering world-class sustainability in its developments, to minimise the carbon footprint of its assets and to create genuinely sustainable living spaces where residents and communities can flourish.

 The original development proposals, designed to comply with planning permissions, were based on an all-electric system for heating and hot water generation.
-BWP and JLL engaged jointly with Berkeley Homes to explore new highly sustainable and low-carbon technologies to provide the heating, cooling and hot water delivery to the development.
+BWP and JLL engaged jointly with Berkeley Homes in 2019 to explore new highly sustainable and low-carbon technologies to provide the heating, cooling and domestic hot water delivery to the development.

 Multi-storey solution